VWO Testing

 When You Have a Low-traffic Site

-The problem with a low-traffic site is, small tweaks will take a long time to reach the 95% confidence level for a valid test result.
-But if you test two radically different designs against each other, you will require a smaller sample size and the conclusive results will be reached in much lesser duration.
+The problem with a low-traffic site is, that small tweaks will take a long time to reach the 95% confidence level for a valid test result.
+But if you test two radically different designs against each other, you will require a smaller sample size and the conclusive results will be reached in much less duration.

-You can see the table below elaborating this, where the test duration has been calculated from our Split test duration calculator:
+You can see the table below elaborating on this, where the test duration has been calculated from our Split test duration calculator:

 Assumptions: